Nekkkka/Console_Draw/README.md

 Draw using mouse in the Windows console 🖱️
 Multiple tools available:

-✏️ Brush — 1 or B\n
+  ✏️ Brush — 1 or B
   📏 Line — 2 or L
   ⬛ Rectangle — 3 or R
   ⚪ Circle — 4 or C
   🌊 Fill — 5 or F
   🎯 Eyedropper — 6 or I (or while holding Alt)

 Quick access via hotkeys
 Simple and intuitive interface